Hierarchical Network Partitioning for Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations: Mathematical description of the algorithm

 \subsection{Block-Cut Trees}

-Let $G(V, E)$ be the graph of the network where the edge set and vertex set are denoted by $E(G)$ and $V(G)$ respectively.
-We denote the number of vertices and edges by $\#V(G)$ and $\#E(G)$ respectively and assume that $\#V(G) \geq 3$.
-We recall the following standard definitions (\cite{harary, harary-book}):
+Let $G$ be the graph of the network where the edge set and vertex set are denoted by $E(G)$ and $V(G)$ respectively.
+We denote the number of vertices and edges by $|V(G)|$ and $|E(G)|$ respectively.
+We recall the following standard definitions (\cite{harary-book,harary}):